pbhopalka/Debugger/README.md

 There's a separate platform for manager to use the database effectively removing the hassle of the event manager to have an extensive knowledge of the underlying database.

+## Some information

+'/includes/config.ini' and '/includes/connection.php' have not been added due to security reasons.
+Once the platform is completed, it will be added.